John H. Frey: Later career

 In June 2008, he was appointed by President George W. Bush to the President's Commission on White House Fellows.

-In June 2020, The White House announced that State Representative John H. Frey of Ridgefield was appointed by President Donald Trump to serve on the Advisory Council on Historic Preservation (ACHP).
+In June 2020, The White House announced that Frey was appointed by President Donald Trump to serve on the Advisory Council on Historic Preservation (ACHP).

+John Frey taking the oath of office as a member of the federal Advisory Council on Historic Preservation.

-In November 2021, Mr. Frey was elected to a full four year term on the Ridgefield Police Commission.
+In November 2021, Frey was elected to the Ridgefield Police Commission, receiving the most votes in all contested seats on the ballot.
 He previously was appointed to fill a vacancy.
 He served two years as Chairman.
+In 2025, he was elected to a second term.

-In September 2024, Mr Frey was appointed to the newly formed CT-Ireland Trade Commission by CT House Republican Leader Vincent Candelora.
+In September 2024, Frey was appointed to the newly formed CT-Ireland Trade Commission by CT House Republican Leader Vincent Candelora.
 The appointment is a four year term.